aeternity/protocol/serializations.md

 There are serialisations (RLP, FATE), sequences of serializations (`S1, S2, ...`), sequences of bytes (`<< .... >>`) and sequences of bits (`<<< ... >>>`).

-Fate Code uses both RLP enodings and pure byte arrays (or binary) encodings.
+Fate Code uses both RLP encodings and pure byte arrays (or binary) encodings.
 In the description here we write `RLP(X)` for the RLP encoding of `X`, where X is a name of an encoding described above or below in the description of the FATE encoding.
 We write `<X, Y>` for a byte array made of the sequence of